Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-We remark that, actually, the condition on the existence of a Lie bracket obtained from differentiation of the adjoint action of the group $G$ on ${}^iT_eG$ cannot be relaxed; in fact, it has to be assumed in order to give a structure of Lie algebra to ${}^iT_eG.$ However, if both $G$ and $^iT_eG$ are smoothly embedded into a diffeological algebra $A,$ and if group multiplication and $^{i}T_eG-$addition are the pull-back of the operations on $A,$ then the Lie bracket exists and is defined by the standard relations
+Now we go back to the problem of equipping $^iT_eG$ with a Lie algebra structure.
+We remark that, actually, the condition on the existence of a Lie bracket obtained from differentiation of the adjoint action of the group $G$ on ${}^iT_eG$ cannot be relaxed: it has to be assumed in order to give a structure of Lie algebra to ${}^iT_eG.$ However, if both $G$ and $^iT_eG$ are smoothly embedded into a diffeological algebra $A,$ and if group multiplication and $^{i}T_eG-$addition are the pull-back of the operations on $A,$ then the Lie bracket exists and is defined by the standard relation

 as long as $^iT_eG$ is stable under (\ref{bra}).
-We can therefore ask the following natural question, perhaps reminiscent of Hilbert's classical problem on the relation between topological groups and Lie groups:
+We can ask the following natural question, somewhat reminiscent of Hilbert's classical problem on the relation between topological groups and Lie groups:

 12pt \centerline{\it Does there exist a diffeological (or Fr\"olicher) group}

 \centerline{\it which is not a diffeological (or Fr\"olicher) Lie group ?} 12pt